-Figure 6-24 Heat-sensitive label on UV lamp cover
+Figure 6-25 Heat-sensitive label on UV lamp cover

-If the UV lamp continues to overheat, and the temperature around the lamp reaches 90°C (194°F), a heat fuse turns off the electricity to the power to the UV lamp, the tray heater and the motors for the X, Y, and Z axes.
+If the UV lamp continues to overheat, and the temperature around the lamp reaches 90° C (194° F), a heat fuse turns off the electricity to the power to the UV lamp and the motors for the X, Y, and Z axes.
 In the unlikely event that this occurs, the printer cannot be used until it is serviced by an authorized service engineer.